learnk8s/learnk8s.io/src/advancedKubectl/content.md

 > Whether you have to add this line to your `~/.bashrc` file or not, depends on the package manager you used to install bash-completion.
 For APT it's necessary, for yum not.

-Once bash-completion is installed, you have to ensure that the kubectl **completion script** gets sourced in all your shell sessions.
+Once bash-completion is installed, you have to set things up so that the kubectl **completion script** gets sourced in all your shell sessions.

 One way to do this is to add the following line to your `~/.bashrc` file: